 Web Dynamics Inc. Launches a new File/Job Upload Tool integrated with Dropbox

 Web Dynamics is pleased to announce the launch of a new file upload tool for use in the online market for reprographers to make the customer job uploading process secure and easy to use.
 It is equipped with one of the latest technologies for file sharing - Dropbox.
-It was introduced in the online market as the “ReproOrder” file sharing tool – an excellent file sharing application for reprographers and their clients to share their files through an online process.
+It was introduced in the online market as the “JobNdrop” file sharing tool – an excellent file sharing application for reprographers and their clients to share their files through an online process.

-The new ReproOrder job upload application is the best solution for companies who don’t want to entrust the security of their personal files to the current file sharing applications that are prone to several kinds of security issues like FTP and JAVA.
+The new JobNdropjob upload application is the best solution for companies who don’t want to entrust the security of their personal files to the current file sharing applications that are prone to several kinds of security issues like FTP and JAVA.
 The main goal of the product is ensure that job uploads are easy and secure.

 “Many of our customers have started using Dropbox and similar file sharing applications.
 It is exciting to be able be provide a service based on technology our customers are already familiar with.
 Dropbox will enable a better integration with our internal workflow by allowing orders to be synchronized into folders that reside on our servers.
 However, the most important advantage is being able to avoid the constant security issues that are inherent in FTP.”